Codecademy/docs/content/pytorch/concepts/tensors/reshape/reshape.md

   - 'Modules'
   - 'Methods'
 CatalogContent:
-  - 'learn-advanced-python-3'
+  - 'learn-python-3'
   - 'paths/computer-science'
 ---

-**`Torch.reshape`** method reshapes a specified input that contains the same data and number of elements.
-When possible, the returned tensor will be a view of input, nevertheless, this behavior is not a guarantee.
-This allows the reshaping of data without copying.
+**`torch.reshape`** method reshapes a specified input tensor to a given shape while keeping the same data and number of elements.
+When possible, the returned tensor will have no data copied, however, this behavior is not guaranteed in all cases.

 ## Syntax